 Most interviews for contractors dwell on only technical skills and it is just assumed that the attitude of the employee won’t be a problem- or is this oversimplification of the issue.
 One could argue that the Skills percentage is low because that has already been filtered for in the interview as it more objective and measurable.

 Either way- Are your interviews geared to check a candidate’s soft skills and fit?
 Do you drop candidates that come across as ‘going to be pain to manage’?
-Let us know at info (at) oncontracting
+Let us know at marketing (at) oncontracting